Office of the National Coordinator for Health Information Technology, HHS.

 (A) Direct the appropriate workgroup or other special group to develop a report for the HIT Standards Committee, to the extent possible, within 90 days, which will include, among other items, the following:

-(1) An assessment of what standards, implementation specifications, and certification criteria are currently available to meet the priority area;
+(1) An assessment of what standards, implementation specifications, and Start Printed Page 29135certification criteria are currently available to meet the priority area;

 (2) an assessment of where gaps exist (i.e., no standard is available or harmonization is required because more than one standard exists) and identify potential organizations that have the capability to address those gaps; and